Vayatoalla/oh-solarswitch-template/README.md

 Now we can begin with the Rules.
 We will need two rules.
 - Rule 1 - Switch on/off depending of the power in the house and posible overules.
-- Rule 2 - Will Run rule 1 every n minutes (the number of minutes is up to you :-)).
+- Rule 2 - Will Run rule 1 every n minutes (the number of minutes is up to you.